Guide to Authors

 4. References should be typed as instruction that mentioned above.

-5. Tables and figures should be typed at the end of the article.
+5. Tables and figures should be placed in appropriate places in the article rather than at the end of the article.

 6. Copyright (covering) Letter.
 (COPYRIGHT TRANSFER AGREEMENT)